Issue Date: 14/03/22 The Belfield Group

+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+We will only store or transfer your personal data in the UK.
 This means that it will be fully protected under the GDPR.
 If in future we do need to transfer your data outside the European Economic Area, we will only do so if adequate protection measures are in place in compliance with data protection legislation.

 How long do we keep your personal information for?

 How long we keep your personal information for depends on the products and services we deliver to you.
 We will never retain your personal information for any longer than is necessary for the purposes we need to use it for.